+(early August, September, and October in Michigan; early September and October in Washington) statistical significance begins at the 95th and 75th percentiles of the county level COVID rate distributions in Michigan and Washington, respectively.
 As a result, the point at which our results suggest that district decisions to offer in-person (or in-person and hybrid in Washington) instruction may have led to increases in COVID spread are only found in counties with relatively high incidence rates as of early late summer/early autumn 2020.
 Moreover, Figure 2 shows that in-person modalities even in Michigan communities with high case rates are associated with moderate increases in spread; at 21 pre-existing cases per 100,000 there are an additional 3.56 cases per 100,000 associated with in-person modality.
 The risk of additional spread is higher in Washington relative to pre-existing rates, but since pre-existing case rates were far lower than in Michigan (particularly toward the end of 2020, see Figure 1) the differences between states in the point in the distribution of pre-existing cases in which in-person schooling becomes significant is smaller.
-We return to the issue of heterogeneity of the instructional modality findings along the pre-existing case rate distribution in Section 6 in the context of discussing state guidance on school openings.
+We return to the issue of heterogeneity of the instructional modality findings with the pre-existing case rate distribution in Section 6 in the context of discussing state guidance on school openings.

-As a check on these findings, in Appendix Tables A3 and A4, we report the results from regressions using the exponential growth and doubling rate outcomes, respectively, instead of cases per 100,000 people.
-Again, we do not include controls for lagged COVID rates in these models since they are directly incorporated into the construction of the dependent variables.
+As a check on these findings, in Appendix Tables A3 and A4, we report the results from regressions using the exponential growth and doubling rates, Again, we do not include controls for lagged COVID rates in the first two models since they are directly incorporated into the construction of the dependent variables.
 Further, doubling rates should be interpreted as negative values indicating more spread (the time to doubling decreases).

-For exponential growth (A3), the estimates are statistically insignificant in all models.
+For exponential growth (A3) the estimates are statistically insignificant in all models.
 For doubling rates (A4), there are statistically significant relationships with modality when we do not account for other factors, but the estimates drop to statistical insignificance and close to zero when we add controls.
 Nonetheless, we are most interested in these measures for Michigan, where growth rates appear to be exponential (see Figure 1) from mid-October into November which is latter part of the time period under study.